SuzetteSon/FSND-capstone/README.md

 ```

 ## Testing
-To run the tests, run
+Before running the tests, ensure to put your JWT's the the `test_app.py` file.
+Then run:
 ```
 dropdb hollywood_test
 createdb hollywood_test